hackthesound/.github/profile/README.md

 # 👋 Welcome!
-Hack The Sound is a social event where developers, designers, engineers, and makers band together to hang out, build projects, and have fun! our hackathon is aimed at 12-18 year olds in the puget sound area, no matter their prior tech experience.
-Our 2023 event is happening in Tacoma, WA and signups are [open](https://www.hackthesound.net/)!
+**hack·​a·​thon (noun): a social event where developers, designers, engineers, and makers band together to hang out, build projects, and have fun**

+Hack the Sound is a hackathon aimed at 12 to 18-year-olds in the Puget Sound area, no matter their prior tech experience.
+Registrations for our 2023 event are closed, but you can [check out HackPNW's event in March 2024](https://hackpnw.org/) while you're waiting for our 2024 event!